Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 13. Step Outside for Fresh Air

 If anxiety feels suffocating, stepping outside provides instant relief.
 Not only does it trick your brain into thinking you’re “escaping” (which is exactly what your flight/fight wants), the change in environment, the fresh air, and the natural elements can help reset your nervous system.
 This will give you an immediate boost of calm.
-Whether you take a short walk, stand in the sunlight, or have to crack a window, nature is the secret to how to calm anxiety attacks fast.
+Whether you take a short walk, stand in the sunlight, or have to crack a window, nature is the secret to learning how to calm anxiety attacks fast.

 14. Fall Back on Mindfulness and Meditation